-Burger King is the world's #2 hamburger chain after McDonalds, but years of under-investment had left it struggling in its rival's shadow by the early 2000s.
-Many consumers argued that Burger King tasted better than McDonalds, but lacked the latter's polish, administrative strength and marketing muscle.
-A deal was finally agreed late in 2002 to free the chain from the corporate portfolio of of then-owner, the drinks giant Diageo.
+Burger King has long been the world's #2 hamburger chain after McDonalds, but years of under-investment had left it struggling in its rival's shadow by the early 2000s.
+Burger King arguably tasted better than McDonalds, but it lacked the latter's polish, administrative strength and marketing muscle.
+A deal was finally agreed in 2002 to free the chain from the portfolio of its then-owner, the drinks giant Diageo.
 Independent again for the first time since the 1960s, the #2 finally had the chance to give Big M a run for its money.
 Performance improved slowly but steadily between 2002 and 2010, enhanced by offbeat and unusual marketing aimed at Burger King's core young male market in North America.
 It has continued to specialise in more irreverent or daring advertising, often taking direct aim at its larger burger rival.
 In 2010, the business was acquired by investment fund 3G Capital, which vowed to ramp up the chain's previously uneven international presence.
-The group floated part of its equity again in 2012, and two years later agreed to acquire Canadian rival Tim Hortons for around $11bn.
+The group floated part of its equity again in 2012, and two years later agreed to acquire iconic Canadian coffeshop chain Tim Hortons for around $11bn.
 The enlarged group adopted the new corporate name of Restaurant Brands International.
-It plans to add a third string to its bow in 2017 with the purchase of US chain Popeye's, which specialises in New Orleans-style chicken and shrimp dishes.
+It added a third string to its bow in 2017 with the purchase of US chain Popeye's, which specialises in New Orleans-style chicken and shrimp dishes.
 BK is the world's 4th largest restaurant chain with 18,800 outlets by the end of 2019 and system sales of $22.9bn, up 6% year-on-year.
 Tim Hortons and Popeyes add another $6.7bn and $4.4bn respectively to the group total.
 However, virtually all outlets are franchised, so RBI's reported revenues for 2019 were just $5.6bn, with net income of $1.1bn.
 Daniel Schwartz moved up to co-chairman of RBI in 2019, alongside 3G director Alexandre Behring.
 José Cil, former president of Burger King, became group CEO.
 Axel Schwan is president, Tim Hortons; Felipe Athayde is president, Popeyes.
 3G Capital remains the largest shareholder with 44% of equity, and is also the biggest individual shareholder in both in brewery giant AB InBev and food group Kraft Heinz.

 Which agencies handle advertising for Burger King?
 Find out more from Adbrands Account Assignments